Summit Bechtel Reserve: Location

 The Summit Bechtel Family National Scout Reserve is in southern West Virginia bordering the New River Gorge National River.
 Approximately 11400 acre of the property are in Fayette County.
 The remaining roughly 2600 acre are in Raleigh County.
 The property borders the communities of Glen Jean, McCreery, Thurmond, and Mount Hope.
 To the south is the city of Beckley and to the north is the city of Oak Hill and the town of Fayetteville.
 To the northwest is Charleston, the state capital.

-Transportation

-Transportation networks servicing the area include Interstate 64 from the east and west, Interstate 77 from the south, and Interstate 79 from the north.
-These interstates are connected by U.S. Route 19, which borders the western side of the property.
-There are commercial airports at Beckley Airport and Charleston Yeager Airport with daily flights in and out of West Virginia.
-Also, the Charlotte/Douglas International Airport and the Pittsburgh International Airport are both within an estimated 3.5 hour drive from The Summit.
-Amtrak's Cardinal connects Chicago to Washington, D.C. and New York City via the New River Gorge, with stops within the New River Gorge NRA in Prince station and Thurmond station.
-Greyhound Lines services Beckley with a bus stop at 306 East Prince Street.